sohamkamani/sohamkamani.github.io/_posts/golang/2017-10-18-golang-adding-database-to-web-application.md

 func getBirdHandler(w http.ResponseWriter, r *http.Request) {
 	/*
-		The list of birds is now taken from the store instead of the package level variable we had earlier */
+		The list of birds is now taken from the store instead of the package level  `birds` variable we had earlier

+		The `store` variable is the package level variable that we defined in `store.go`, and is initialized during the initialization phase of the application
+	*/
 	birds, err := store.GetBirds()